sbmallik/hackathon2019/README.md

 Certain parameters such as authentication and other internal variables are obtained from the environment variables and these are listed below:

 1. `APPLITOOLS_API_KEY` - This key provides access to the Applitools Test Manager (and the Team within)
-1. `APPLITOOLS_BATCH_ID` - This value is used to group the tests by a specific criteria (like browser, platform, test-name etc)
 1. `APPLITOOLS_SERVER_URL` - This specifies the Applitools test manager URL

 All these variables must be exported so that it allows all child processes to inherit.